buildingSMART/IFC4.3.x-development/content/terms_and_definitions.md

 ## 3.1.2 attribute

-definition from ISO iso 10303-11, chapter  9.2.1: Unit of information within an entity, defined by a particular type or reference to a particular entity
+Unit of information within an entity, defined by a particular type or reference to a particular entity

+> NOTE This is not a term from ISO 6707, but in line with the term 'attribute' as meant in ISO 10303-11, chapter  9.2.1.
-> NOTE There are three kinds of attributes: direct attributes, inverse attributes and derived attributes.
+> There are three kinds of attributes: direct attributes, inverse attributes and derived attributes.

 ## 3.1.2.1 direct attribute